pillmuncher/yogic.cs/README.md

 public static Mf or_from_enumerable(IEnumerable<Mf> mfs)
 ```
 - Represents a choice between multiple monadic continuations from an enumerable.
-  Takes a sequence of continuations `mfs` and returns a new computation that
+  Takes a sequence of continuations `mfs` and returns a new continuation that
   tries all of them in series with backtracking.
 This defines a *choice point*.

 ```csharp